CybrNight/CybrEngine/README.md

-# TouhouEngineRW
+# CybrEngine
-Rewrite of my Touhou clone engine in C# using MonoGame
+2D Game Engine written in C# using MonoGame.
+Based on previous work done in SDL/C++